PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 legacy dequantize/HardSigmoid/quantize mutator separates it from the pair.
 The scope ends before the following raw convolution-affine fold.

+Immediately after that fold, the axis-3 constant-Concat, Dequantize/Concat/ Quantize, LayerNorm-statistics, and generic transpose-cleanup runners share a third late scope.
+All four implementations mutate through the differential index.
+The scope ends before the conditional legacy elementwise-roundtrip optimizer.

 `GraphIndex` and `ModelIRGraphIndex` provide differential mutation contracts.
 ONNX rewriters notify node input/output updates and node registration/removal;
 ModelIR rewriters can replace inputs/outputs or insert/remove operators while